Best Guide to Commercial Energy Audits

 Other Intangible Benefits

-There are long-term benefits of commercial energy audits that are not readily quantifiable but reap financial rewards over time.
-They include:
+There are specific long-term benefits of commercial energy audits that are not readily quantifiable but they reap financial rewards over time, including:

 - Positive brand recognition from going “green”